 As a guest, control what ends up at your house.
 "When I go to my mother's for a holiday and she tries to send me home with leftovers, I try to politely say, 'no thanks.'
 Or I bring my own containers so I can control what and how much comes home," Ventrelle says.

 Remember, it's hard to change your behavior.
-Allow yourself to ease into the MIND lifestyle as you ring in 2017.
+Allow yourself to ease into the MIND lifestyle as you ring in the new year.